To make an appointment, call 314-362-7216.

 - Polycythemia vera and ITP (immune thrombocytopenic purpura)

-Our hematologists offer inpatient consultation at Barnes-Jewish Hospital as well as outpatient treatment at the Center for Advanced Medicine and Christian Hospital (Medical Office Building 2).
+Our hematologists offer inpatient consultation at Barnes-Jewish Hospital as well as outpatient treatment at Barnes-Jewish West County Hospital, the Center for Advanced Medicine, the Center for Advanced Medicine – South County and Christian Hospital (Medical Office Building 2).
 We also treat patients with hematologic complications from non-hematologic diseases and therapies.

 Young Adult Sickle Cell clinic